ExpDevStar/React-todo-list/README.md

 Write the code that takes things out of the list.

 #### Further
-Write a todo list item component that edits itself and take itself out of the list when you click on a delete button
+Write a todo list item component that edits it's content.

 #### Further
 Create the ability to move todo items into a `done` list.